UnifierHQ/unifier/SECURITY.md

 # Security Policy
 At UnifierHQ, we take user safety very seriously.
-We constantly try to implement features that help minimize or eliminate the effects malicious actors can have on our community.
+We always try to implement features that help minimize or eliminate the effects malicious actors can have on our community.
 However, we understand we are not perfect, and there may be vulnerabilities in our code that may impact